TeddyRandby/cgab/README.md

 fib:print                       # => <gab.fiber 0x...>

+# Commas are treated as newlines, which serve _some_ syntactic purpose.
+# In this case, they end the expression so that `out >!` doesn't take the argument on the rhs.
 (out >!, out >!, out >!) :print # => 400, 500, 600
 ```
 A neat feature built on top of the concurrency model is *concurrent* garbage collection.
 There is a secret extra thread dedicated to garbage collection, which when triggered